What can I do to Speed Up the Calendar?

-While FileMaker 7/8 offers a lot of new capabilities, we have to remember that just because FileMaker can do something doesn’t necessarily mean that it will do it fast enough.
+While FileMaker 7 offers a lot of new capabilities, we have to remember that just because FileMaker can do something doesn’t necessarily mean that it will do it fast enough.
 The following notes point out features of the calendar which slow it down; if these features are not important to you, most may be easily removed.
 CC Calendar certainly works best on a fast machine (or on a network with a fast server).
-In general, the Free version of the calendar is the fastest, with the Full, Pro, and Scheduling Editions each adding features which can slow things down a bit.
+In general, the Free version of the calendar is the fastest, with the Full and Pro versions each adding features which can slow things down a bit.

-The mini calendars and Year view in CC Calendar Full, Pro, and Scheduling Edition are a case in point.
+The Mini-Calendars and Year view in CC Calendar Full and Pro are a case in point.
 The blue dots on these views show the presence of appointments on a given day.
 These mini calendars are one of the slowest component of CC Calendar.
 You can increase the speed of the calendar dramatically by either removing or modifying these blue dot indicators.

 Modifying the Indicators.
 You can get some increase in speed by changing the relationships behind these indicators so that they do not respect the calendar filters but simply show the presence of appointments for that day, regardless of what the filters are set to.
 To make this change on the Daily views you’ll modify the 7 relationships between “DaysFromPreviousMonth” and “AppointmentsMiniCalendarDay1” through “AppointmentsMiniCalendarDay7”.
 Each of these relationships is based on 6 criteria.
 You’ll delete the last 5 criteria so that only the date criteria remain.
 You’d edit the 7 relationships on the Year view in a similar fashion.